Sizewell

 Sizewell is an English fishing hamlet in the East Suffolk district of Suffolk, England.
 It belongs to the civil parish of Leiston and lies on the North Sea coast just north of the larger holiday village of Thorpeness, between the coastal towns of Aldeburgh and Southwold.
 It is 2 mi east of the town of Leiston and belongs within the Suffolk Coast and Heaths AONB.
 It is the site of two nuclear power stations, one of them still active.
 There have been tentative plans for a third station to be built at the site.

 Nuclear power stations

-The village is the location of two separate nuclear power stations, the Magnox Sizewell A and Pressurized Water Reactor (PWR) Sizewell B, which are readily visible to the north of the village.
-Sizewell A is decommissioned, having ceased to generate electricity in 2006.
+The village is the location of two separate nuclear power stations, the Magnox Sizewell A and pressurised water reactor (PWR) Sizewell B, which are readily visible to the north of the village.
+Sizewell A is being decommissioned, having ceased to generate electricity in 2006.
 The decommissioning process is expected to take until 2027 to complete, with the site not expected to be cleared until 2098.
 There were plans to build a third nuclear power station nearby, but by May 2013 there were significant doubts about whether an agreement would be reached with the government.
 However, in October 2021, the government announced new funding rules to allow the funding to be found through the RAB (Regulated Asset Base).

-"Chernobyl twinned with Sizewell" was a slogan used by anti-nuclear campaigners.
+"Welcome to Sizewell, twinned with Chernobyl" was a slogan used by anti-nuclear campaigners.